seraphx2/ESI.NET/README.md

 `dotnet add package ESI.NET `

 ## Client Instantiation
-ESI.NET is now Dependency Injection compatible.
-There are a few parts required to set this up propery in a .NET Standard/Core application:
+ESI.NET is Dependency Injection compatible.
+There are a few parts required to set this up properly in a .NET Standard/Core application:

 ### .NET Standard (Dependency Injection)
 In your appsettings.json, add the following object and fill it in appropriately: